ief015/open-konstruktor/README.md

 ✅️ Realtime performance - simulate millions of Hz!
 ✅️ Import/export designs with KOHCTPYKTOP compatibility
 ✅️ Improved controls such as selection rotating and flipping
-✅️ Design debugging tools: Pausing, stepping, looping
+✅️ Design debugging tools: Pausing, stepping, looping, pause-on-error
 ✅️ Original KOHCTPYKTOP level pack
 ✅️ New tutorial levels

 ## Work in progress

-⚠️ *Open-Konstructor is not abandoned, just on hiatus!
-I do plan on returning to this project to continue working on planned features in the nearish future.*

 The following features are planned:

+### ✅️ Milestone 1
-### Milestone 2
+### ✅️ Milestone 2
-🚧️ Saving/loading designs and snippets to files
-🚧️ Debugging "Pause-on-error"

 ### Milestone 3